Year 4 Animation – teacher notes

 As well as the pupil activity pack using the code above, pupils will need access to:

 – PowerPoint (for activity 2, it will need to be PowerPoint 2019 or PowerPoint online) or Keynote (iPad).

-– The free Piskel App website.
+– The free Piskel App website – compatible with all devices.

 For each of the pupil activities below it provides options for how each animation could be saved or exported from the different software/websites covered.
 These saved animations can then be matched against the skills using the downloadable assessment grid below.

 Below is a downloadable and printable activity sheet/cards that can be used to assess pupil understanding of the vocabulary and application of the skills, either individually or as a group task/extension task.

 Activity 1.
 Create stop motion animation in PowerPoint/Keynote/Google Slides by duplicating slides with background colour and shapes

 Watch the videos below which guides you through creating slides in PowerPoint/Keynote/Google Slides and then duplicating the slide and moving the objects slightly.
 The slides will represent frames of your animation.